50/50 Joint Custody and Placement Schedules in Wisconsin

 80/20 Custody Schedule

-The child lives with Parent A but lives with Parent B 20% of the time.
-Example schedules include the child visiting Parent B during the 1st, 3rd, & 5th weekend, or visiting during the 2nd, 4th, and 5th weekend.
+Example schedules for this include the child visiting Parent B during the 1st, 3rd, & 5th weekend, or visiting during the 2nd, 4th, and 5th weekend.

 To find out what works best for you, go through the parenting plan worksheet.

-If you have custody and placement of a child and want to move out of Wisconsin or move more than 100 miles from the home you were in when the court order was put in place, you must send notice to the other parent via certified mail.
-The other parent can then agree or notify you and the court with an objection.
-If objected to, you can't move with your children until this issue is resolved.
+If a parent wants to move out of Wisconsin or move more than 100 miles from the home they were in when the court order was put in place, they must send notice to the other parent via certified mail.
+The other parent can then agree or objection.
+If objected to, the objecting parent tells that to the court and the move cannot happen until this issue is resolved.
 After an objection, the court will order mediation.
 If no agreement is reached during mediation, a guardian ad litem will be appointed to the case and there will be a hearing to determine what's in the children's best interest.

 Wisconsin Child Support Laws for 50/50 Custody